 Prevention is difficult as there is no vaccine or sure way to prevent the disease.
 Common assumption is exposure during childhood may provide lifelong immunity.

 Measles is a very contagious infection caused by a virus.
 This illness infects 20 million people worldwide every year.
 It is usually considered a childhood condition although adults may catch it.
 For children, this illness is considered serious and at times, fatal.
+Although once quite common, the number of children affected by measles goes down every year thanks to the measles vaccine.

 The incubation period is 7-18 days.
 Symptoms of the illness are high fever, diarrhea, sore throat, white spots inside the mouth, red eyes, muscular pain and a runny nose.
 The rash will appear three to five days after the fever appears.
 The rashes are small, red bumps that look like they are joined together.
 On the inside of the cheek are white spots called Koplik spots.